-Note: After Q2 2017 RHFI 6 and CentQS 6 will exit "Production Phase 2" according to the Red Hat Enterprise Linux Life Cycle sudo yum install nginx-module-sigsci-nxo-1.NN.NN
+Note: After Q2 2017, RHEL6 and CentOS 6 will exit "Production Phase 2" according to the Red Hat Enterprise Linux Life Cycle.
+Only limited "critical" security fixes will be issued.
+You will need to review the lifecycle document for details and plan appropriately.